bitprj/devrel/Charades_Game_In_JavaScript/Charades Game In JavaScript final blog.md

 The timer will be created under the `<span></span>` tag in the HTML file.
 ![](https://i.imgur.com/l5aeE0C.png)

 The timer will be exactly the same in both versions.
-Let's start adding it to the `"limiting time"` version first.
+Let's start adding it to the `"Limiting time"` version first.

 ### **Part 1: Hide And Show**
 It is important to notice that in the beginning, before the player makes a choice, the countdown should not be shown on the page, so we need to "hide" the timer at first.
 Then, after one of the buttons is clicked, the countdown will "show".
-Inspired by Marina's post, I included the "hide" and "show" properties in the CSS file.
+Inspired by the original post, I include the "hide" and "show" properties in the CSS file.

 **in CSS:**
 You can set the style of the timer by its tag name.
 Make sure you include `display: none;` so that it is not shown in the beginning.